Conduent Breach Exposes Data From Government Programs

 by definition, are struggling financially.
 Now they're at risk of identity theft

 on top of everything else.
-Without consent for this.
-They asked for help feeding their families.
+They applied for food assistance, not a long-term identity-theft problem.
 Medicaid Patients Low-income individuals and families who received healthcare through Medicaid had

 their medical information, eligibility data, and personal identifiers